 The risk of permanent harm to neonates and the elderly from anaesthetic drugs was a hot topic at the World Congress of Anaesthesiologists in Cape Town early in 2008.

-Professor Mike James, UCT head of Anaesthesia and co-chairman of the Congress Scientific Programme, said: “Evidence is emerging on how anaesthetic drugs might alter the functions of the brain in the very young and older patients, and that this may be permanent."
+Professor Mike James, UCT head of general anaesthesia and co-chairman of the Congress Scientific Programme, said: “Evidence is emerging on how anaesthetic drugs might alter the functions of the brain in the very young and older patients, and that this may be permanent."

 “This shows the need for more precise, better-targeted anaesthetic drugs,” said James, who is also head of the SA Society of Anaesthesiologists.

-As many as 10% of older patients run the risk of losing brain function after undergoing an anaesthetic and surgery.
+As many as 10 percent of older patients run the risk of losing brain function after undergoing an anaesthetic and surgery.